Stability of Tschirnhausen Bundles: Introduction

 \subsection{The primitive case}

-When the characteristic of the base field is zero or greater than \(r\), then the Hurwitz space of primitive degree \(r\) genus \(g\) covers of \(Y\) is irreducible if the number of branch points is positive (see \S \ref{subsec-irreducible}) and otherwise empty.
+When the characteristic of the base field is zero or greater than \(r\), then the Hurwitz space of primitive degree \(r\) genus \(g\) covers of \(Y\) is irreducible if the degree of the ramification divisor is positive (see \S \ref{subsec-irreducible}) and otherwise empty.
 Hence, we can refer to the general degree \(r\) genus \(g\) cover of \(Y\).
-The main theorem of our paper is the following.
+The main theorem of our paper, whose proof is in Sections~\ref{sec-genus1} and \ref{sec-generalcase}, is the following.

 \begin{thm} Let \(\alpha \colon X \to Y\) be a general primitive degree \(r\) cover, where \(X\) has genus \(g\) and \(Y\) has genus \(h\), over an algebraically closed field of characteristic zero or greater than \(r\). \begin{enumerate} \item If \(h=1\), then \(\Tsch(\alpha)\) is semistable. \item If \(h\geq 2\), then \(\Tsch(\alpha)\) is stable. \end{enumerate} \end{thm}